mgalgs/mgalgs.github.io/_posts/2012-04-24-freenas-hardware-build.markdown

 system using
 [nanoBSD](http://www.freebsd.org/doc/en_US.ISO8859-1/articles/nanobsd/index.html)
 since I would like to be able to customize the installation a bit more.
-Specifically, I want to run http and git servers on my NAS and haven't found an easy way to do that through FreeNAS.
+Specifically, I want to run handbrake and an http server on my NAS and haven't found an easy way to do that through FreeNAS.
 I'll be sure to write about it here when I get it working.
 I've heard of some people using `jail`s that reside in their storage pool, but I don't think I want to go that route.
 If you're running FreeNAS with custom software please drop me a comment!

+<a name="benchmarks">&nbsp;</a>

+# Benchmarks

+### Data Transfer

+My benchmarking method was to transfer a 1GB file to the NAS via NFS.

+I was able to max out the 100 Mb/s NIC on my desktop machine:

+    $ dd if=/dev/zero of=1GB.dat bs=1GB count=1
+    $ time cp 1GB.dat /media/space/

+    real    1m27.435s
+    user    0m0.018s
+    sys     0m3.391s

+That's 1 Gigabyte in ~87 seconds, so we're looking at about 11.5 M**B**/s, or 91 M**b**/s.
+I performed the same test several times and my timings never varied by more than a few hundred milliseconds.
+After factoring in the overhead of the network stack of my OS I think it's safe to assume that the NIC was saturated.
+In other words, I don't really know how fast this thing is capable of moving...
+But it's at least 100 Mb/s :).

+The system also handled the load with no problems at all.
+Here's the output of `uptime` at the very end of the transfer:

+    8:48PM  up 11 days,  8:54, 1 user, load averages: 0.52, 0.17, 0.06

+Since this is a dual-core machine a .5 load average means that 1 cpu was half-loaded.

+### Power Consumption

+TODO.
+Time to check out a Kill-a-Watt from the local library again :)...